Sandra-Be/beauty_salon/README.md

    > 5. As a new client, I want to know how to contact the beautician, so I know how to enquire the information.

 Contact Me page represents contact form where any new client can enquire any information from beautician.
-Filling out the form and proceeding with Send button will generate report with thank you message and that beautician will be in contact with client as soon as possible.
+Filling out the form and proceeding with Send Message button will generate report with thank you message and that beautician will be in contact with client as soon as possible.
 Unfortunately with my knowledge level at this moment message won't be sent to actual beautician, but this will be implemented in the future.

 ![Contact Form](assets/project_files/website/user_story5.png "Contact Form")